skolmer/react-transform-boilerplate-vscode/README.md

 3.   make sure you have [vscode-chrome-debug](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) and [vscode-eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension installed
 4.   press <kbd>F1</kbd> > `Run Task` > `install` (or `npm install`) to install all dependencies

+## Running

+1.   type `npm start` in the integrated terminal to build the client and run the server
+2.   in vscode, add a breakpoint in `devServer.js` in the `app.on('test')` callback
+3.   in vscode, add a breakpoint in `Counter.js` in the `render` function
+4.   choose the `Server/Client Debug` debug configuration and click "Start Debugging" (F5) to attach the client and server debuggers

 ## Visual Studio Code shortcuts